 AIARE 1 w/ Hannah

-Hannah was a recipient of the 2020 scholarship for outdoor education.
+Hannah was a recipient of the 2020 scholarship for outdoor education and received her AIARE 1 through the Colorado Mountain School.

 I started skiing when I was 18 months, and have been riding ever since, learning new skills and working towards more difficult terrain.
 Last season I got to a point where I was able to ski everything in bounds, and I was yearning for a new challenge.
 I knew about backcountry skiing and had seen people skiing lines, but I never thought it was attainable.
 It always seemed so foreign and scary that I didn’t think I could ever do it myself.